DeDe-code/clickup-chat-color-chrome-extension/README.md

 # ClickUp Message Highlighter Chrome Extension

-A Chrome extension built with Vue 3, Vite, and Tailwind CSS to highlight unread messages in ClickUp.
+A Chrome extension built with Vue 3 and Vite to highlight unread messages in ClickUp.

 ## Features